galevy88/Advenced_Exercises_2/README.md

 2. use ls to see that indeed a.out file was created
 3. run <code>./a.out \<K> \<Data.csv> \<distance function> </code>
 4. K = Notice K must be a number between 1 - 100 (Can be double but know that double double will be rounded - better to use int)
-5. Data file must be only fro this group = {iris_classified.csv, wine_Classified.csv, beans_Cllasified.csv} - Other input will now accept
+5. Data file must be only fro this group = {iris_classified.csv, wine_Classified.csv, beans_Classified.csv} - Other input will now accept
 6. Distance function will be from the group = {AUC, MAN, CHB, CAN, MIN} - Other input will not accept